vikstapolis/blog/provider/index.md

 <span class="img-caption">A triumphant bee eater with an insect in its beak</span>
 :::

-Over the past few years, my interest has turned into a passion for birdwatching and nature photography (although animals of any kind are enough to pique my interest).
+Over the past few years, I have developed a passion for birdwatching and nature photography (although animals of any kind are enough to pique my interest).
 This blog aims to capture some of my experiences &mdash; and hopefully inspire you to better appreciate the fascinating fauna all around us.